brodsa/mgv-vorau/README.md

 - [GitHub](https://github.com/) was used to store the code and host the website.
 - [Gitpod](https://www.gitpod.io/) is an IDE and was used to develop the website.
 - [Formsubmit](https://formsubmit.co/) was used for the form submission.
+-[Mockup Generator](https://techsini.com/multi-mockup/?url=http://www.example.com) was used to generate the mockup for README.

 ### Acknowledgemetns